BlockscapeNetwork/signctrl/docs/core/faq.md

 Just copy and paste your `priv_validator_key.json` and `priv_validator_state.json` into your SignCTRL configuration directory.

-### What are pitfalls I need to watch out for?
+### What should I check before I start my validators?

-The biggest pitfall for SignCTRL is the misconfiguration of the validator's ranks.
 Before starting any validator in the set, **always** make sure no two validators are assigned to the same `start_rank`.

-Other than that, there is nothing more to watch out for.
+### My SignCTRL node has shut down and my validator is listening for a new connection.
+What do I do?

+If your SignCTRL node has shut down, it is paramount that the **validator daemon is restarted before SignCTRL is restarted**.

+> :warning: Do NOT leave the validator daemon running and start SignCTRL!
+This will lead to double-signing!

 ### Which order should I start my validators in?